Brigham Young: Early life

 Young was born on June 1, 1801, in Whitingham, Vermont.
 He was the ninth child of John Young and Abigail "Nabby" Howe.
 Young's father was a farmer, and when Young was three years old his family moved to upstate New York, settling in Chenango County.
 Young received little formal education, but his mother taught him how to read and write.
 At age twelve, he moved with his parents to the township of Genoa, close to Cayuga Lake.
 His mother died of tuberculosis in June 1815.
 Following her death, he moved with his father to Tyrone, New York.

-While there, Young's father remarried to a widow named Hannah Brown, and sent Young off to learn a trade.
-Young moved to Auburn, New York where he was an apprentice to John C. Jeffries.
+While there, Young's father remarried to a widow named Hannah Brown and sent Young off to learn a trade.
+Young moved to Auburn, New York, where he was an apprentice to John C. Jeffries.
 He worked as a carpenter, glazier, and painter.
 One of the homes that Young helped paint in Auburn belonged to Elijah Miller and later to William Seward, and is now a local museum.
-With the onset of the Panic of 1819, Jeffries dismissed Young from his apprenticeship and Young moved to Port Byron, which was then called Bucksville.
+With the onset of the Panic of 1819, Jeffries dismissed Young from his apprenticeship, and Young moved to Port Byron, which was then called Bucksville.
 Young reported having a strict Puritan-style Christian upbringing.
 He used tobacco but did not drink alcohol.
 He refused to sign a temperance pledge, however, stating that "if I sign the temperance pledge I feel that I am bound, and I wish to do just right, without being bound to do it; I want my liberty."

 Young married Miriam Angeline Works, whom he had met in Port Byron in October 1824.
 They first resided in a small house adjacent to a pail factory, which was Young's main place of employment at the time.
 Their daughter, Elizabeth, was born on September 26, 1825.
 According to William Hayden, Young participated in the Bucksville Forensic and Oratorical Society.
 Young converted to the Reformed Methodist Church in 1824 after studying the Bible.
 Upon joining the Methodists, he insisted on being baptized by immersion rather than by their normal practice of sprinkling.
-In 1828, the family moved briefly to Oswego, New York on the shore of Lake Ontario, and in 1828 to Mendon, New York.
-Young's father, two brothers, and sister had already moved to Mendon before he did.
+In 1828, the family moved briefly to Oswego, New York, on the shore of Lake Ontario, and in 1828 to Mendon, New York.
+Young's father, two brothers, and sister had already moved to Mendon.
 In Mendon, Young first became acquainted with Heber C. Kimball, an early member of the LDS Church.
 Young worked as a carpenter and joiner, and built and operated a saw mill.